-EU mergers and takeovers (March 25)
+CORRECTED-EU mergers and takeovers (March 25)

 The European Commission has 25 working days after a deal is filed for a first-stage review.
 It may extend that by 10 working days to 35 working days, to consider either a company’s proposed remedies or an EU member state’s request to handle the case.
 Most mergers win approval but occasionally the Commission opens a detailed second-stage investigation for up to 90 additional working days, which it may extend to 105 working days.

 Under the simplified procedure, the Commission announces the clearance of uncontroversial first-stage mergers without giving any reason for its decision.
 Cases may be reclassified as non-simplified - that is, ordinary first-stage reviews - until they are approved.
-(Reporting by Clare Roth;)
+(Reporting by Clare Roth)